philippines69/carlcastroarchives/_posts/2022-07-27-first-time-in-the-gym.md

 He showed me the ropes and taught me how to use the equipment.
 There was variety in the equipment, surprisingly enough.
 The membership fee was so cheap I thought it'd be a rundown gym with incomplete equipment.

 Anyways, one key takeaway I can get from this is that I'm so goddamn WEAK.
 But, even pros come from humble beginnings, right?
 So I guess I should just power through this.

-Let's see where this'll take me and hopefully my P300 membership fee won't go to waste.
+Let's see where this'll take me and hopefully my P300 membership fee won't go to waste💪